 NIIED, under South Korea’s Ministry of Education, conducts TOPIK around six times yearly in Korea and overseas.

-Check the 2025 TOPIK test schedule and find your nearest test centers.
+Check the 2026 TOPIK test schedule and find your nearest test centers.

-You can finish the online TOPIK signup in Korea or TOPIK registration in India.
+You can finish the online TOPIK signup in Korea or the TOPIK registration in India.
 You can focus on the types and levels.

 3. Understanding Levels and Formats